RepAdapt/singularity/README.md

 ## Background
 This repo contains [Apptainer](https://apptainer.org) (formerly Singularity) commands and image locations for RepAdapt genotyping tools.

 Singularity commands in this repo are based on an existing installation of Apptainer.
 Installation instructions can be [found here](https://apptainer.org/docs/admin/main/installation.html).
-It is also possible, and probably eaiser, to install these tools with [conda/mamba](https://github.com/conda-forge/miniforge).
+It is also possible, and probably easier, to install these tools with [conda/mamba](https://github.com/conda-forge/miniforge).

 ## Installation and environment activation
 A singularity installation is possible using conda/mamba as well, either directly, as: